rixiobarrios/YUM/README.md

 Build out an Express API that returns JSON data, with routes that allow you to manipulate your data with full CRUD (i.e., GET, POST, PUT, DELETE). ***You must add automated tests for your API endpoints using Mocha/Chai***.

+*** You don't need a Mongo database for this exercise - just hardcode the data like we did with [the candies demo today](https://git.generalassemb.ly/seir-129/express-tdd-exercise/blob/master/controllers/candies.js#L5-L10)***

 Your app should have one resource: Restaurants.

 | Name | Type | Description |